- MEN'S WATCHES

 Omega SA uses a computer assisted process to get perfectly formed Si-14 balance springs directly from silicon disks in a single step.
 The result is a shock resistant, antimagnetic component that is 3 times finer than a human hair and that will forever keep its shape.
-Less than a year after Omega launched their revolutionary Master Co-Axial antimagnetic technology, they introduced their Master Co-Axial calibres into their men’s and women’s Co-Axial watches making the entire line of Omega Co-Axials the most reliable, precise and magnetic-resistant watches on earth and in outer-space.
+Less than a year after Omega launched their revolutionary Master Co-Axial antimagnetic technology, they introduced their new and improved calibres with the Master Chronometer designation from METAS into their men’s and women’s Co-Axial watches making the entire line of Omega Co-Axials the most reliable, precise and magnetic-resistant watches on earth and in outer-space.
+It's no wonder that they are the official timekeepers for the Olympic games which relies heavily on precision timekeeping.
+In terms of price low to high, Omega watches start at a list price of around $2,650 for an entry level 24mm stainless steel Omega Constellation watch and can go up to around $45,000 for a new solid 18kt white gold Omega Constellation watch with a diamond bezel.